 But only you can decide to engage with those resources and then to act.

 But you can no longer pretend that you don’t know.
-And in medical circles, failing to treat patients properly when there exists “established best practice” has a name.
+And in medical circles, failing to treat patients properly when there's “established best practice” has a name.
 It’s called malpractice.

 Don't be guilty of PMO malpractice.